billsix/cprogrammingbook/doc/01-Intro.rst

-Unlike some other languages it is unlikely that you will be told if you ‘run off’ the end of an array in C. It results in what is known as undefined behaviour on the part of your program, this generally being to produce obscure errors in the future.
+Unlike some other languages it is unlikely that you will be told if you ‘run off’ the end of an array in C. It results in what is known as undefined behavior on the part of your program, this generally being to produce obscure errors in the future.
 Most skilled programmers avoid this happening by rigorous testing to make sure either that it can't happen given the particular algorithm in use, or by putting in an explicit